Bennet Schaber, Chair

 301B Poucher Hall

-Professors: David Hill, Christopher LaLonde, Thomas Loe, Robert Moore, Edward O’Shea, Bennet Schaber, Donald Vanouse, Leigh Wilson
+Professors: David Hill, Christopher LaLonde, Thomas Loe, Robert Moore, Edward O’Shea, Bennet Schaber, Donald Vanouse

-Associate Professors: Albert Blissert, Patricia Clark, Maureen F. Curtin, Brad Korbesmeyer, JoEllen Kwiatek, Donald Masterson, Patrick Murphy, Robert O’Connor
+Associate Professors: Albert Blissert, Maureen f.
+Curtin, Brad Korbesmeyer, JoEllen Kwiatek, Donald Masterson, Patrick Murphy, Robert O’Connor, Leigh Wilson

-Assistant Professors: Karol Cooper, Neelika Jayawardane, Michael Murphy, Amy Shore, Donna Steiner
+Assistant Professors: Patricia Clark, Neelika Jayawardane, Linda Loomis, Amy Shore, Ira Sukrungruang

-The English and Creative Writing Department offers both major and minor programs, as well as certification and concentration programs for students who choose to become elementary or secondary school teachers.
+The English and Creative Writing Department offers major and minor programs in literary studies and writing arts, as well as certification and concentration programs for students who choose to become elementary or secondary school teachers.
 All of the programs offer intensive training in the interpretive skills necessary for careers in business, industry, and public service as well as public school and college teaching.
 The English and Creative Writing Department has created a curriculum that balances traditional studies in British and American literature with new intellectual developments in literary and cultural studies.
 Juniors and seniors often have the opportunity to enroll in courses that are cross-listed with the Master of Arts in English program.

 Courses stress the importance of critical reading, writing, and research to provide students with a background suitable for many kinds of careers.
 These courses are designed: (1) to immerse students in reading and writing; (2) to encourage students to study literary history with accuracy and imagination, helping them to understand how literary canons are established, what they may include and omit, and how they may change; (3) to integrate materials about cultural diversity into the curriculum; (4) to provide students with opportunities for interdisciplinary study; (5) to introduce theoretical questions at an early point in the course of study while integrating these questions throughout the curriculum; (6) to prepare students with conceptual and interpretive skills so they can respond to the demands of a rapidly changing world; and (7) to create the opportunity for students to connect their personal and political experiences with the questions, ideas, and conflicts within literary and interpretive studies.
 This program is based upon the idea that interpretations have a structure and interpretive competence requires that students learn how to use that structure to understand and test their ideas and the established interpretations of literary works.
 The structure of interpretation requires there to be a TEXT that is read, a CONTEXT in which it is read, and some THEORIES or presuppositions about texts and contexts, whether those assumptions are implicit or explicit.